ayanrafique/Workout-Tracker/README.md

 # Barebone Fitness Tracker

-This fitness tracker is a straightforward tool designed to help you keep track of your workouts.
+This fitness tracker is a barebones tool designed to help you keep track of your workouts.

 ## 💪 How to Use